meshplay/meshplay/docs/pages/concepts/logical/relationships.md

 - Example 1) Any namespaced Kubernetes component --> Kubernetes Namespace

 <details close><summary>Visual Representation of Hierarchical-Parent Relationship</summary>
            <figure><br><figcaption>1.
-Hierarchical - Parent: Namespace (Parent) and ConfigMap (child), Role (Child) <a target="_blank" href="https://playground.meshery.io/extension/meshmap?mode=design&design=6370ffcd-13a6-4a65-b426-30f1e63dc381"> (open in playground)</a></figcaption>
+Hierarchical - Parent: Namespace (Parent) and ConfigMap (child), Role (Child) <a target="_blank" href="https://playground.meshplay.io/extension/meshmap?mode=design&design=6370ffcd-13a6-4a65-b426-30f1e63dc381"> (open in playground)</a></figcaption>
            <img alt="Hierarchical Parent Relationship" src="{{ site.baseurl }}/assets/img/meshmodel/relationships/hierarchical_parent_relationship.svg"/>
            </figure>
    </details>

 ## Selectors in Relationships

-In Meshery, a selector is a way to specify which set of components a certain other component should affect or interact with.
-Selectors provide a flexible and powerful way to manage and orchestrate resources within a under Meshery's management.
+In Meshplay, a selector is a way to specify which set of components a certain other component should affect or interact with.
+Selectors provide a flexible and powerful way to manage and orchestrate resources within a under Meshplay's management.

 Selectors can be applied to various components, enabling a wide range of relationship definitions.
 Here are some examples: